mirko1978/ema/phv/src/site/markdown/eclipse.md

 ICSR are private and it is not possible to public on github.
 The data used for unit test is on `G:\SharedAreas\IT\Applications\Pharmacovigilance`.
 The contenct of `data` folder has to be copied into `src/test/resources/data`.

+## Avoid weblogic user/password

+In many situations weblogic ask for user and password also if it is launched by eclipse / intellij.
+In order to avoid to type every time the admin user and password:
+Create `boot.properties` files with

+    username=weblogic
+    password=weblogic1

+The file has to be saved inside your security server folder.
+For example `C:\devtools\weblogic\12.1.2\user_projects\domains\base_domain\servers\Server-1\security`